IAMSSROBINSON/head-first-c/00_intro/01_sharpen_your_pencil_p3.md

 // puts will print to output the string passed in as an argument
 // the value of c is reassigned to be the current value minus 1 (10 - 1 = 9)
 // the loop iterates as the condition is still true
+// the statement will print 10 times until the value of c == 0, at which time the statement will be false as c will not be greater than 0

 /* Assume name shorter than 20 chars. */
 // The above line is a way of expressing multi line comments but can also be used for single lines